ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2015-07-30-magento-create-new-cms-layout.markdown

 	    <h1>This is the new page layout</h1>
 	    ...
 {% endhighlight %}
+Make your edits here for the new template.
 Of course you can change the name of your layout to whatever you want inside the label node.